Amazingly soft and gooey crinkle cookies with a hint of ube or purple sweet potatoes are HUGE hit in our house. It’s hard to stay away from them.

 These amazingly soft ube or purple sweet potato crinkle cookies have become one of our family favorites every year.
 I like the crusty cookies on the outside but the inside is soooo soft, gooey and just melt in your mouth!!
 It has that hint of purple sweet potato that I love.
 Even if you don’t think you will like purple sweet potato or ube, you will not mind it in these cookies.
 For Real!

+If you can’t find fresh ube (I couldn’t), you can get the frozen grated ube and then steam it and mash.
 Another option is to use ube jam (ube halaya).
 This is usually has been sweetened, so you may need to cut down on the amount of sugar.
 I have yet to try it with ube jam.

 -The color of the dough remains very light purple after beating with butter and adding regular baking powder or aluminum-free baking powder.
 So, you can use either baking powder, that doesn’t cause the color change in this case.

 -The color change to light brown after adding an egg.
 This is probably due to the purple and yellow from the yolk forming that light brown color.